jalex141/Emo_C3PO/data/cover.md

 ### /wmap/'name'
 recieve a wordcloud from a character lines

+### /wmap/'name'/'episode'
+returns a wordcloud from that character lines in that episode

+### /sent
+returns a json with the NLTK compound vaules for sentiment

+### sent/'name'
+returns a json with the NLTK compound mean value for sentimentof a character

 ### /all_lines
 just in case you want all of it,   the full database